rioloalex/rioloalex/README.md

 - 👋 Hi, I’m @rioloalex
 - 👀 I’m interested in Data Science, AI, Machine Learning and Python
 - 🌱 I’m currently learning Data Science and Python
-- 💞️ I’m looking to collaborate on projects related to the things mentioned above.
-- 📫 How to reach me ...